ganeti/ganeti/man/gnt-node.rst

 master.

-Note that the command is potentially destructive, as it will forcibly join the specified host the cluster, not paying attention to its current status (it could be already in a cluster, etc.)
+Note that the command is potentially destructive, as it will forcibly join the specified host to the cluster, not paying attention to its current status (it could be already in a cluster, etc.)

 The ``-s (--secondary-ip)`` is used in dual-home clusters and